A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Model Setup

 The unconditional joint distribution of $\mathbf{X}$ is therefore determined by the joint distribution of $\mathbf{\Lambda} = (\Lambda_1,\Lambda_2,\ldots,\Lambda_p)$.
 Because the underlying random intensity function $\lambda$ can have arbitrary stochastic structure, we do not impose any distributional assumption on $\mathbf{\Lambda}$ when building our model and simulator.

 Denote the $\mathbf{X}_1,\mathbf{X}_2,\ldots,\mathbf{X}_n$ as $n$ independent and identically distributed copies (iid) of $\mathbf{X}$ observed in the $n$ days of arrival data.
 We call the data set $\mathbf{X}_1,\mathbf{X}_2,\ldots,\mathbf{X}_n$ as \textit{interval count data}.
-Our simulator to built based on the data is composed of two parts.
-The first part is a doubly stochastic generative neural network that, once trained using the data, can generate independent copies of arrival counts vector that is targeted to have the same joint distribution as $\mathbf{X}$.
-The second part is a simulator, called \textit{arrival epochs simulator}, that can take a vector of arrival counts as inputs and simulate arrival epochs in continuous time.
-We discuss the first part in Section \ref{sec:ds_wgan_simulator} and the second part in Section \ref{sec:arrival_epochs_simulator}.
+Based on such data, we build a doubly stochastic simulator that, once trained using the data, can generate independent copies of arrival counts vector that is targeted to have the same joint distribution as $\mathbf{X}$.
+The specific structures of the doubly stochastic simulator is discussed in section \ref{sec:ds_wgan_simulator}, and in later sections \ref{sec:ds_wgan_discriminator}, \ref{sec:ds_wgan_statistical} and \ref{sec:model_estimation_ds_wgan} we discuss how the doubly stochastic simulator is estimated from observed interval count data, as well as the statistical properties.
+Additionally, one can choose to add an \textit{arrival epochs simulator}, which takes as inputs a vector of arrival counts $\mathbf{X}=(x_1,x_2,\ldots,x_p)$ simulated by the doubly stochastic simulator, and simulate arrival epochs in continuous time. {Within each of the $p$ intervals, the simulated arrival process is assumed to have piecewise-linear arrival rate $\lambda = (\lambda(t): 0\le t\le T)$.} We give the details of the arrival epochs simulator in Section \ref{ec:arrival_epochs_simulator}.